ntokos/check-aloxe/README.md

 ## Description
-check-aloxe is a plugin written in Perl for use with Icinga/Nagios to check status and report statistics on Alcatel OmniPCX Enterprise PBXs.
+check-aloxe is a plugin written in Perl for use with Icinga/Nagios to check status and report statistics on Alcatel OmniPCX Enterprise (OXE) PBXs.

+It connects (currently only via telnet) to an Alcatel OXE PBX and reports:
+ - coupler (i.e. cards) service status for a given crystal number and a user specified list of coupler types or a given coupler number
+ - terminal (i.e. phones, faxes etc) status statistics for the PBX or a specific crystal number
+ - trunk group channel usage statistics (Free vs non Free channels) for a given trunk group number
+ - link channel usage statistics (Free vs non Free channels) for a given pair of crystal number/coupler number The output includes some basic performance data in format understood by icinga/nagios.

 ## Compatibility
 - The plugin was written and tested for Icinga2 v.2.8, 2.9.
 It probably works on Nagios/Icinga1 too.